elasticpath/react-pwa-reference-storefront/components/src/PurchaseOrderWidget/README.md

 At the moment the component does not check validity of the PO number against cortex or any third party service.
 It has been programmed to simluate validating numbers `1234`, `2345`, `3456`.
 When placed into a real implementation parts of this code should be taken out.
 Comments in the code will guide how to do that.

+onPayWithPO is a callback invoked once the `Pay With PO` button is pressed.

+onViewClicked is a callback invoked once the `View` button in the top right is clicked after PO number validation.

 #### Usage